Updated

 Why it's #6:

-- Cheapest charger on the market — at £405, it's £130 less than the Ohme and £70 less than the Tesla Wall Connector
+- Cheapest charger on the list at £405 — £130 under the Ohme, £20 under the Tesla Wall Connector

-- Lifetime free 4G connectivity — works even if your Wi-Fi doesn't reach your driveway
+- Lifetime free 4G connectivity — useful when Wi-Fi doesn't reach the driveway

-- Built-in scheduling — you can set charging windows manually to align with off-peak hours
+- Built-in scheduling to align manually with off-peak hours

-- Dynamic load balancing — smart enough to share capacity with your home's other electrical demands
+- Dynamic load balancing to share capacity with the rest of the home

-The trade-off: There is no direct smart tariff API integration.
+The trade-off: No direct smart tariff API integration.
 You set a manual timer to start and stop charging during off-peak hours.
-This works fine on fixed-window tariffs like Octopus Go (00:30–04:30), but you can't automatically optimise for variable-rate tariffs like Agile Octopus.
-You're leaving money on the table compared to an Ohme.
+Fine for fixed-window tariffs like Octopus Go (00:30–04:30), but no automatic optimisation for variable tariffs like Agile.
+On smart tariffs, an Ohme captures more savings.

 Best for: Budget-conscious buyers on a simple fixed-window off-peak tariff who don't need automated tariff optimisation.
 Also ideal if your Wi-Fi doesn't reach the charger location.